smart-edge-open/specs/doc/getting-started/converged-edge-experience-kits.md

 The Converged Edge Experience Kit introduces the following capabilities:
 1. Wide range of deployments from individual building blocks to full end-to-end reference deployments
 2. Minimal to near-zero user interventions..
-Typically, the user provides the details of the nodes that constitute the OpenNESS edge cluster and executes the deployment script
+Typically, the user provides the details of the nodes that constitute the Smart Edge Open edge cluster and executes the deployment script
 3. More advanced deployments can be customized in the form of Ansible\* group and host variables.
 This mode requires users with in-depth knowledge and expertise of the subject edge deployment
 4. Enablement of end-to-end multi-cluster deployments such as Near Edge and On-premises reference architectures